ATR-Lab/kami-head/coffee_ws/src/coffee_speech_processing/README.md

 ROS2 package containing nodes for speech processing tasks like speech recognition, intent classification, and audio processing for the Coffee Buddy robot system.

+## Overview

+The `coffee_speech_processing` package provides real-time speech recognition and processing capabilities for the Coffee Buddy robot.
+It handles wake word detection, speech transcription, and integrates with the coffee system's LLM and voice services for complete conversational interaction.

 ## Voice Intent Node

-A ROS2 node that performs real-time speech recognition using OpenAI's Whisper model, detects wake words, and classifies user intents using local LLM models via Ollama.
+A ROS2 node that performs real-time speech recognition using OpenAI's Whisper model, detects wake words, and integrates with the coffee system's LLM processor for intelligent response generation.

 ### Architecture